 - You’re currently working?

 And whether or not you’ve ever been able to qualify for disability benefits in the past.
 If you have, it still may be possible to qualify for a traditional life insurance policy.
 Only now, you’re probably only going to be able to qualify for a Standard rate.

 You’re definitely going to need to be much more selective on “which” life insurance company you choose to apply with.
 This brings us to the next segment of our Relpax discussion, which is…

 What can I do to help ensure that I get the “best life insurance” for me?

-Unfortunately, with a pre-existing medical condition like migraines, there really isn’t a whole lot an individual can do on the “treatment side” of things to improve their chances at qualifying for a traditional term or whole life insurance policy.
+Unfortunately, with a pre-existing medical condition like migraines, there isn’t a whole lot an individual can do on the “treatment side” of things to improve their chances at qualifying for a traditional term or whole life insurance policy.

 That said, however…

-There is a whole lot one can do on the pre-application research side that can make a significant difference.
+There is a lot one can do on the pre-application research side to make a significant difference.
 Mainly, the first thing that you’re going to want to make sure and do is choose to work with an experienced life insurance professional who fully understands what the different insurance companies will be looking for when making their decision so that “if possible” they can help alleviate any concerns that an underwriter might have prior to deciding your fate!

 Make sure that this same agent has access to dozens of different life insurance companies so that they aren’t limited to just one or two different companies when deciding which company might be the “best” for you.

 After all, suffering from migraines is just one of many factors that are probably going to come into play when it comes time to determine what kind of rate that you can apply for.
 So, having more options is almost always a better bet when it comes time to determine which life insurance company is going to provide you with the best opportunity for success.